tinahaq/JSFunFall2021/docs/SubmittingAssignments.md

 # Submitting Your Assignments

+## Save your files on your local computer

 ## Commit Your Changes to Git

 You will first need to commit your changes to your local machine.
 To do this in visual studio code: